 INNOVATION.
 The stadium is a model of green, functional, cost effective design and is still regarded as one of the most environmentally sustainable stadia in the world.
 The International Olympic Committee’s (IOC) wanted the Sydney Olympics to be the ‘Green Games’.
-Innovative environmentally sustainable measures that were introduced into the main stadium included recycling rainwater from the roof into underground storage tanks to irrigate the pitch and a range of passive design measures including ventilation and natural cooling/heating, an on-site gas fired co-generation system.
+Innovative environmentally sustainable measures that were introduced into the main stadium included recycling rainwater from the roof into underground storage tanks to irrigate the pitch and a range of passive design measures including ventilation and natural cooling/heating.

 ANZ Stadium was designed with the digital revolution in mind.
 The stadium was future proofed with the necessary infrastructure and cabling so it could respond to ongoing future advances in technology.
-The roof design and material provided not only provide maximum weather protection, but also an improved television picture for the 4.5 billion television viewers who tuned in to the Opening Ceremony of the Olympics.
+The roof design and material used not only provide maximum weather protection, but also an improved television picture for the at home viewers.

 IMPACT.
 The Sydney 2000 Games were highly successful and often regarded as one of the best Olympic Games in history.
-The Park, where ANZ stadium is located, has provided a lasting legacy for Sydney and helped to regenerate an industrial area of the city, becoming the centrepiece of a new community.
+The Park, where ANZ stadium is located, has provided a lasting legacy for Sydney and helped to regenerate an industrial area of the city, becoming an international centrepiece of a new community.
 The Sydney Olympic Park Authority (SOPA) 2030 Masterplan is calling for major commercial and residential upgrades around ANZ Stadium to “support Sydney Olympic Park’s role as Australia’s premier major events precinct”.